TejasRMutalik/pulse-app/README.md

 # 🎵 Pulse: The AI-Powered Music Discovery Feed

-Welcome to **Pulse**, a modern, TikTok-style music discovery application powered by artificial intelligence and the Spotify API.
+Welcome to **Pulse**, a modern,Music discovery application powered by artificial intelligence and the Spotify API.
 This project was built through a multi-phase journey (Phase 0 to Phase 7) to create a highly personalized, swipeable music feed that perfectly matches your current mood.

 ---